ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 ## A member of one of the volunteer teams (NAT, GMT) is approaching/talking/acting towards me inappropriately! {id=volunteer}

 Send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible **immediately**.
 This includes screenshots, chat logs, and basically anything else you can attach to an email.

-If you can't find the messages for any reason, but remember at least roughly when they were sent and are sure they were sent in osu!'s chat, include this information instead — the abuse team has full access to public and private chat logs.

 If anything you want to include makes you feel embarrassed, please blank it out.